anira-project/anira/docs/sphinx/custom_backends.rst

-The ``anira::Engine`` object is the engine's identity, as ``anira_custom_engine`` is in C. The first registration of an object creates its C engine under the object's id; every later registration of **the same object**, on another ``Pipeline``, reuses that C engine for as long as a ``Pipeline`` holding it lives, so handlers of all of them share loaded models.
-The C engine holds a copy of the ``shared_ptr``; ``release()`` runs once per C engine, when the last pipeline and handler carrying it are gone, and a registration after that creates a fresh C engine with a ``release()`` of its own.
+The ``anira::Engine`` object is the engine's identity, as ``anira_custom_engine`` is in C. The first registration of an object creates its C engine under the object's id; every later registration of **the same object**, on another ``Pipeline``, reuses that C engine for as long as anything holds it (a ``Pipeline``, a handler created from one, a loaded model in the pool: the object keeps a detached handle of it), so handlers of all of them share loaded models.
+The C engine holds a copy of the ``shared_ptr``; ``release()`` runs once per C engine, when the last pipeline, handler and loaded model carrying it are gone, and a registration after that creates a fresh C engine with a ``release()`` of its own.
 An id the C engine's create refuses creates nothing.
 A registration refused because the pipeline already has an engine with the object's id takes no reference; when that call created the object's C engine, the C engine is dropped again and ``release()`` answers it.
 The gain engine, its ``process`` the passthrough of the first slot